 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ankleshwar air is currently 4.7 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ankleshwar is currently 16.5 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 129 US AQI